Officer of the Day (OOD)

 Racing is managed by an experienced and competent Race Officer (Club Byelaw 14), generally known as the Officer of the Day, or OOD.
+They are helped by an AOD (Assistance Officer of the Day), who doesn't need any experience, just a willingness to help.

 Your are in charge